htrajan/ht-drawsteel/Bestiary/Crawling Claw.md

 **Disorganized**

-The crawling claw can’t grant the flanking benefit to allies.
+The crawling claw can't grant the flanking benefit to allies.